-The Seven to Save was created in 2006 "to focus attention and resources on significant historic properties in New Hampshire that are threatened by neglect, deterioration, insufficient funds, inappropriate development, and/or insensitive public policy," according to
+The Seven to Save was created in 2006 "to focus attention and resources on significant historic properties in New Hampshire that are threatened by neglect, deterioration, insufficient funds, inappropriate development, and/or insensitive public policy," according to the alliance’s website.

 And Rockingham Development Director Francis "Dutch" Walsh hopes this designation will keep the bridge a priority to New Hampshire officials.